ShimantoRahman/empulse/docs/guide/proflogit.rst

 .. code-block:: python

-    from empulse.models import ProflogitClassifier
+    from empulse.models import ProfLogitClassifier
+    from empulse.optimizers import Generation
     from scipy.optimize import OptimizeResult

     def optimize(objective, bounds, max_evals=10000, **kwargs) -> OptimizeResult:
-                rga = RGA(**kwargs)
+                generation = Generation(**kwargs)

                 for _ in rga.optimize(objective, bounds):
-                    if rga.result.nfev > max_evals:
+                    if generation.result.nfev > max_evals:
-                        rga.result.message = "Maximum number of evaluations reached." rga.result.success = True
+                        generation.result.message = "Maximum number of evaluations reached." generation.result.success = True
                         break
-                return rga.result
+                return generation.result

     proflogit = ProfLogitClassifier(optimize_fn=optimize, max_evals=10000)

 Custom Loss Functions
 ---------------------

-Any of the metrics defined in the :mod:`empulse.metrics` module can be used.
+ProfLogit allows the use of any metrics defined in the :mod:`empulse.metrics` module as the loss function.
-To use a different metric, simply pass the metric function to the :class:`~empulse.models.ProflogitClassifier` initializer.
+To use a different metric,
+simply pass the metric function to the :class:`~empulse.models.ProfLogitClassifier` initializer.

 .. code-block:: python

-    from empulse.models import ProflogitClassifier
+    from empulse.models import ProfLogitClassifier
     from empulse.metrics import empa_score

-    proflogit = Proflogit(loss_fn=empa_score)
+    proflogit = ProfLogitClassifier(loss_fn=empa_score)

 Custom Optimization Algorithms
 ------------------------------

+ProfLogit also supports the use of other optimization algorithms.
-Other algorithms can be used to optimize the loss function if you can fit them in an optimize function.
+If you can fit them in an optimize function, you can use them to optimize the loss function.
-For instance if you want to use the L-BFGS-B algorithm from scipy.optimize, you can do the following:
+For instance, if you want to use the L-BFGS-B algorithm from scipy.optimize, you can do the following:

 .. code-block:: python